 Q:Will I still be able to leave and re-enter the UK whenever I choose?

 A: Yes, during the transition period, as long as you hold a valid passport or national identity card from issued by your country within the EU.
-After the transition period family members who want to join you in the UK may need a visa.
+After the transition period, from 1 January 2021 the UK government intends to implement a new immigration system.

 Q:I'm an EU citizen but I've never lived or worked in the UK and wish to apply after the transition period - what will be my rights?